goldironhack/2017-Fall-Purdue-UNAL-IronHack-Tutorials/README.md

 ### 4. Virtual Tutoring Sessions

-We will be available for online Q&As on Wednesdays and Fridays.
+We will be available for online Q&As on Wednesdays and Thursdays (4:30pm - 5:30pm).
 Please check www.ironhacks.com

 <i>If you have done all this, you are ready to go!
 GOOD LUCK during the competition!
 You can do it! </i>